Shabnam-Sediqi/Python--Final--Project/README.md

 # Snake Game
 This game is a recreation of the classic Nokia Snake Game which was launched in 1997 with the Nokia 6110.

-# Porpus of the game
+# purpose of the game
 Snake is a classic game that requires players to assess their surroundings and find the quickest or safest route to a point.
 This is an excellent opportunity to learn about spatial awareness and plan ahead to your next move